-- Western BACE the business accelerator Centre at 22 Ferris Road facility constructed in 2015, and - The train station, bus interchange and car park under construction as of 2018 due for completion in 2019.
+- Western BACE Business Accelerator and Centre for Excellence at 22 Ferris Road facility constructed in 2015, and - The train station, bus interchange and car park under construction as of 2018 - due for completion in 2019.

 The area remains largely undeveloped with the exception of some industrial uses at 133-193 Ferris Road north of the train line.
 To the west of the UDF area is the rapidly growing community of Atherstone.